SumiSastri/dev-blogs/docs/local-environment-setup/part3-computer-shells.md

 $ source ~/.bash_profile
 ```

-Zish has some extra features features to make web-development easier.
-The American English pronunciation of Z is "zee", so Z shell rhymes with C shell, which sounds like seashell. `zsh` was also the login of the original developer Paul Falstad's Yale professor Zhong Shao.
+Zish or `zsh` (zish) has some extra features to make web-development easier.
+The American English pronunciation of Z is "zee", so Zee shell which can get confused with C shell (or seashell) so Zish is sometimes used instead of Zee Shell.
+The alphabets `zsh` was also the login of the original developer Paul Falstad's Yale professor Zhong Shao.

 Bash is still by far the most‑used shell in the UNIX world and unlikely to change.